jeroen/RAppArmor/README.md

 install.packages("RAppArmor")
 ```

-The R package comes with some handly AppArmor profiles that you need to install manually:
+The R package comes with some AppArmor profiles that you need to install manually:

 ```sh
 #Install the profiles